Selina Chelsea New York City

 At a glance: If a contemporary art gallery morphed into a hotel this is how it might look.
 Selina Chelsea New York City is modern and chic, proof positive that a small space can make a big impact when it flaunts the right assets.

 Until its opening in 2011 to January 2020, this was the Hotel Americano.
-And under its new management by Panama’s Selina hotel group, it’s as stylish as ever.
+And under its new management by Panama’s Selina hotel group, it still had stylish bones but is in need of a touch up.

 It’s direct; you step straight from the street into the compact, art-strewn lobby or the café, which becomes a bar at night.
 It’s contemporary; the sleeked down minimal/mid-century décor is airy and attractive.
 Visually quiet during the day the building all-but-yells Look-at-Me at night when a chimney of architectural glass blocks encasing the elevator lights up like a beacon.